Abesuden/Code-Assassin/Structure101_Setup/README.md

 ## Step 5 [Export Static Dependencies]

 The goal is to extract static dependencies and upload then on Canvas.
 You can find the dependencies in the bottom left section of the program.
 There is a tab labeled `Depends` and this is where you can find the dependencies.
+If you select all of the dependencies, they will display a graph with how all the classes depend on each other.
+You will now find an export button above the graph.
+Select export LSM as an XML file.
+This is the file you will be uploading.